jeisen0105/Cyclistic-Case-Study/README.md

 write_csv(hourly_data, "hourly_rides_by_user_type.csv")
 ```

-Results:
+The table below illustrates the number of rides by hour of the day (0 = 12:00 AM, 1 = 1:00 AM, and so on) and user type.

 ![Chart](hourly_rides_by_user_type.png)

 ### Analyzing top 10 start stations

-The top 10 most popular starting locations were calculated for both casual and member riders.
-A dataframe was created and exported as a csv file.
+The top 10 most popular starting stations were calculated separately for casual and member riders.
+A dataframe was created summarizing these counts and exported as a CSV file.

 ```r
 # Create a data frame showing the top 10 start stations for each user type